anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

   based on draft for JOSE signed voucher artifacts and aligned the remaining objects with this approach in {{exchanges_uc2}}.

-* Terminology change: issue #2 pledge-agent -> registrar-agent to
+* Terminology change: issue #2 pledge-agent -> Registrar-Agent to
-  better underline agent relation.
+  better underline Registrar-Agent relation.

 * Terminology change: issue #3 PULL/PUSH -> pledge-initiator-mode
   and pledge-responder-mode to better address the pledge operation.

-* Communication approach between pledge and registrar-agent changed by removing TLS-PSK (former section TLS establishment) and associated references to other drafts in favor of relying on higher layer exchange of signed data objects.
+* Communication approach between pledge and Registrar-Agent changed by removing TLS-PSK (former section TLS establishment) and associated references to other drafts in favor of relying on higher layer exchange of signed data objects.
 These data objects are included also in the pledge-voucher-request and lead to an extension of the YANG module for the voucher-request (issue #12).

-* Details on trust relationship between registrar-agent and registrar (issue #4, #5, #9) included in {{architecture}}.
+* Details on trust relationship between Registrar-Agent and registrar (issue #4, #5, #9) included in {{architecture}}.

-* Recommendation regarding short-lived certificates for registrar-agent authentication towards registrar (issue #7) in the security considerations.
+* Recommendation regarding short-lived certificates for Registrar-Agent authentication towards registrar (issue #7) in the security considerations.

-* Introduction of reference to agent signing certificate using SKID in agent signed data (issue #37).
+* Introduction of reference to Registrar-Agent signing certificate using SKID in Registrar-Agent signed data (issue #37).

-* Enhanced objects in exchanges between pledge and registrar-agent to allow the registrar to verify agent-proximity to the pledge (issue #1) in {{exchanges_uc2}}.
+* Enhanced objects in exchanges between pledge and Registrar-Agent to allow the registrar to verify agent-proximity to the pledge (issue #1) in {{exchanges_uc2}}.

-* Details on trust relationship between registrar-agent and pledge (issue #5) included in {{architecture}}.
+* Details on trust relationship between Registrar-Agent and pledge (issue #5) included in {{architecture}}.

 * Split of use case 2 call flow into sub sections in {{exchanges_uc2}}.